AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 ### 4.3 AV1 aggregation header

-The aggregation header is used to indicate if the first and/or last OBU in the payload is fragmented.
+The aggregation header is used to indicate if the first and/or last OBU element in the payload is a fragment of an OBU.

 The structure is as follows.